nygilgp/kn-projects/README.md

     if __name__ == "__main__":
       uvicorn.run(app, host="localhost", port=8000)

+You can view the docs after running:

+> python app.py

+Visit to see api documentation: http://localhost:8000/docs

 In the client app, we can invoke the api as below:

     def get_openai_response(input_text):